 There are many close by snowshoe trail options.
 The October Country Inn is located on the Vermont Association of Snow Travelers (VAST) trail network.
 This network of marked and mapped trails cover the state of Vermont, and connect with similar trail networks in adjoining states and Canada.
 There is access to the Catamount trail near Pico ski resort.
 The Catamount trail is a 300 mile cross-country ski and snowshoe trail that runs the length of Vermont.
 The trail is marked with blue blazes as well as little signs displaying the Catamount logo and is easily followed.
 Near Woodstock, trails to Mount Tom can be found at the back of Faulkner Park.
 Trails to Mount Peg can be found at the trail-head behind the Woodstock Inn.

-If snowshoeing is something you’d like to try, snowshoe rentals are available at most ski/snowboard rental shops.
+If snowshoeing is something you’d like to try, snowshoe rentals are available at First Stop Board Barn as well as most ski/snowboard rental shops.
 Winter can be cold in Vermont, so dress in layers with insulated boots, gloves or mittens, hat, and goggles.
 Walking poles or ski poles are helpful but not necessary.
 Embrace Winter.
 Give snowshoeing a try.